Constructive Observer Design for Visual Simultaneous Localisation and Mapping: Introduction

 In this paper we present a novel non-linear equivariant observer for the VSLAM problem.
-The approach uses the SLAM manifold state-space proposed in \cite{2017_Mahony_cdc} along with a novel symmetry Lie-group, $\VSLAM_n(3)$, introduced by van Goor \cite{2019_vangoor_cdc_vslam} but fully developed for the first time in this paper.
-We extend the results of \cite{2019_vangoor_cdc_vslam} by providing compatible group actions on the state and output spaces and defining an intrinsic error that is globally defined.
-We propose a non-linear Lyapunov function expressed in the intrinsic error coordinates and use this to construct an observer for the visual SLAM problem posed on the symmetry group $\VSLAM_n(3)$.
+The approach uses the SLAM manifold state-space proposed in \cite{2017_Mahony_cdc} along with a novel symmetry Lie-group, $\VSLAM_n(3)$, introduced by van Goor \etal \cite{2019_vangoor_cdc_vslam} but fully developed for the first time in this paper.
+We extend the results of \cite{2019_vangoor_cdc_vslam} by providing equivariant group actions on the state and output spaces leading to the definition of the lifted system, a lifted observer and more importantly an intrinsic error that is globally defined.
+We propose a Lyapunov function expressed in the intrinsic error coordinates and use this to construct an observer for the visual SLAM problem posed on the symmetry group $\VSLAM_n(3)$.
 This is in contrast to the majority of state-of-the-art algorithms which depend on local error coordinates and local linearisation \cite{2016_Cadena_TRO}.
-(Although the recent IEKF results \cite{2018_brossard_iros} exploit a global symmetry of the state-space the symmetry used is not compatible with visual bearings and the algorithm still depends on local linearisation.)
-In our proposed algorithm, separate constant gains for landmark bearing and depth estimates are used, making the design algebraically simple and leading to low-computational cost.
-We show that the error dynamics are \emph{almost semi-globally asymptotically stable} (Def.~\ref{def:semiGAS}); that is, for any open neighbourhood of the error equilibrium, excluding a known exception set of measure zero, there exists a choice of gains such that this open set lies within the basin of attraction of the error equilibrium.
-As a result the algorithm is highly robust to measurement noise and also to data-association errors.
-Its low-computation and memory requirements make it ideally suited to embedded systems applications in consumer electronics.
+The recent IEKF results \cite{2018_brossard_iros} exploit a global symmetry of the state-space, however, the symmetry used is not compatible with visual bearings and the resulting algorithm still depends on local linearisation of the measurement function.
+In our proposed algorithm, separate constant gains for landmark bearing and depth estimates are used, making the design algebraically simple and leading to low computational cost.
+We show that the error dynamics are \emph{almost semi-globally asymptotically stabilisable} (Def.~\ref{def:semiGAS}).
+The resulting algorithm has low computation and memory requirements, making it ideally suited to embedded systems applications in consumer electronics.

 This paper consists of six sections alongside the introduction and conclusion.
 Section \ref{sec:preliminaries} introduces key notation and identities.
 In Section \ref{sec:problem-formulation}, we formulate the kinematics, state-space and output of the VSLAM system, and in Section \ref{sec:symmetry} we introduce the Lie group $\VSLAM_n(3)$ and its actions on the state and output spaces.
 In Section \ref{sec:observer} we derive a non-linear observer on the Lie group, and in Sections \ref{sec:simulations} and \ref{sec:experiments} we provide the results of a simulation and a real-world experiment carried out using a Disco Parrot UAV (Figure \ref{fig:disco_parrot_uav}).
 The principal contribution of the paper is theoretical and the experimental sections support this by illustrating the properties of the algorithm and demonstrating that it functions on real-world data.
 We do not aspire to provide a comprehensive benchmark of performance against state-of-the-art SLAM systems in the present paper.